nsboki/BuSEP-LPRO/README.md

 http://localhost:9092/customer-portal/

 This should take you to the auth-server login screen.
-Enter username: srossillo and password: password.
+Enter username: test User and password: test.

 If you click on the products link, you'll be taken to the products app and show a product listing.
 The redirects are still happening, but the auth-server knows you are already logged in so the login is bypassed.